-During the three months ended September 30, 2023 and 2022, the Company's proportional share of our equity method investee's net income totaled \$2.7 million and \$2.7 million, respectively.
+The Company's proportional share of our equity method investee's earnings was \$0.6 million and \$2.7 million during the three months ended September 30, 2024 and 2023, respectively.

-The Company received dividend and distribution payments from our equity method investees that totaled, in the aggregate, \$0.3 million and \$0.6 million during the three months ended September 30, 2023 and 2022, respectively.
+The Company received dividend and distribution payments from our equity method investees that totaled, in the aggregate, \$0.2 million and \$0.3 million during the three months ended September 30, 2024 and 2023, respectively.